kingsiddhu/autoclicker/Readme.txt

 Hello Thanks for downloading my code
-Any damage done to your computer is not my resposibility By Siddharth Katabathula
+Any damage done to your computer is not my resposibility (The only type of damage can be caused by carelessness) By Siddharth Katabathula